 Using social media to advertise an event

 As social media's importance in consumers' daily lives grows, it does the same for those planning events.
-Sixty-four percent of respondents to an Eventbrite study indicated they would choose which events to attend based on information they saw online.
+64% of respondents to an Eventbrite study indicated they would choose which events to attend based on information they saw online.
 As a result, an event marketing strategy using social media is a growing trend in the events business.

 In addition, popularity and interest in an event or topic may be gauged through social media.
 You should form alliances with up-and-coming digital influencers and employ tech-savvy individuals to manage your social media accounts.